PlasmaHH/vdb/README.md

 Note to self: should we maybe have a setting that determines if we stop or continue loading? maybe three modes? stop, forward and backward?
 So we can have global, project and subproject specific files that override each other?
 # Themes
+Themes are not really special files themselves, they are python plugins that provide a package of all the necessary code to change colours to a specific predetermined set.
+Unlike all the other plugins, themes are selectively loaded, thus you can have many in the subdirectory, they will all be ignored, just the one configured not.